 Rice milk is not completely histamine-free because it is made slightly sweet by a fermentation process.
 The situation is probably similar for millet milk and oat milk, but they could be worth a try.
 Coconut milk and coconut water are well tolerated (but not suitable for daily use because of their high selenium content).
-Soy milk is unsuitable.
+Soy milk is incompatible.

 Histamine content?
 The ability to form histamine in the living organism (histamine biosynthesis) is generally widespread in the animal kingdom.
 We have only very incomplete knowledge about the respective properties of insects.
 However, histamine is certainly contained in bee venom and in the salivary gland secretion of stinging insects.

 Histamine formation depending on freshness?
 Insects are protein-rich and perishable.
 Thus, the formation of histamine after death could probably be comparable with other animal foods (e.g. meat) depending on freshness.
 Insects are consumed together with their intestines.
 If they are not heated or otherwise preserved immediately after death, intestinal bacteria (as is known from fish) could migrate into the tissue and decompose it.
 If, on the other hand, they are deep-fried immediately after killing, the heat, the reduction in water content and the surrounding fat could perhaps protect them so well from spoilage for a while that they might even have a clear advantage over meat.
 This means that depending on the method of preparation, insects may be sometimes more and sometimes less perishable than mammalian meat.
 In any case, we assume that the (hist)amine content of insects is also highly dependent on freshness.